cwilson51/dm_control2gym/README.md

 ## What's new

 2018-01-25: Optimized registering process (thanks to [rejuvyesh](https://github.com/rejuvyesh)), added access to procedurally generated environments, added render mode functionality
+2019-12-04: Patched to work with changes made to dm_control and gym 0.15.4